yanzhao571/Psychologist.js/README.md

 # Rapid Prototyping of VR Experiences

-Everyone and their brother has a Kickstarter project to build "the first" 3D printed, or injection molded, or ivory-carved headset for mounting a cellphone and wearing it as a virtual reality head-mounted display.
-Google even got in on the deal at their most recent IO conference (2014), announcing a cardboard template and a set of APIs for making VR Android Apps.

-Yet the design of good VR experiences escapes us.
-Take 15 minutes to an hour some day and peruse the offerings in the Google Play store for VR applications.
-They are universally bad.
-We tolerate them only insomuch as they are novel.
-As of this writing, I'm aware of only one actual game that is more than just a tech demo, and without VR it makes for an extremely dry experience.
-There is nothing in the running that stands on its own without the novelty of VR.

-Looking past the low-hanging fruit of FPS games, there are currently no UI metaphors for handling the mundane aspects of managing applications: no window managers, no application launchers, no file browsers, no menu systems, no input textboxes and buttons and scroll lists.
-In short, VR throws away the last 50 years of well-worn human-computer interaction knowledge.
+Everyone is excited about Virtual Reality.
+But do we know how to make good VR software?
+Looking past the low-hanging fruit of FPS games, there is currently no consensus on best-practices for VR design.
+We still need to develop a lot of UI metaphors for handling the mundane aspects of managing applications: window managers,  application launchers, file browsers, menu systems, input textboxes and buttons and scroll lists.
+Hell, we're even still having trouble making it easy to select things!
+VR essentially throws away the last 50 years of well-worn human-computer interaction knowledge.

-This project is about creating a template of a project and a workflow for rapidly prototyping VR experiences, accessible to both programmers with little 3D experience and 3D modellers with little programming experience.
-The goal is to be able to provide the tools necessary to experiment with and determine what those UI metaphors should be.

-# Technology

-The software in this repository, the APIs it utilizes, the standards they implement, and the tools that the project uses are all open standards and Free, Open Source Software.
-The project is released under the GPLv3 license while I'm still developing it, and when it's closer to ready, I'll offer a paid license that doesn't not require you to also release your software under the GPLv3.

- - Blender: All models used in the demo were created by me in Blender 2.7.
- - Collada: an open standard, developed by the Khronos Group, for representing 3D model and scene data.
- - WebGL: Another open standard from the Kronos Group.
-The client-side graphics are rendered with WebGL, a version of OpenGL for use in Web browsers.
- - Three.js: The Three.js library provides a massive helping with its pre-built Collada importer.
- - Node.js: the server is built with Node.js.
-I've found Node to be very easy to setup on the three major operating systems (Windows, Linux, OS X).
+This project provides an application abstraction for 3D world-oriented VR experiences that
+ - Degrades gracefully to a variety of user experiences, for both stereo displays with Oculus Rift and Google Cardboard, and flat displays for smartphones, tablets, and PCs,
+ - Provides a variety of user input systems at your fingertips--literally, in the case of devices like the Leap Motion,
+ - Simplifies the many issues of cross-browser compatibility,
+ - Focus the workflow on content creation with free (as in freedom *and* beer), open source software,
+ - And provides built-in support for multi-user, collaborative experiences.

 # A Demo